Disability and Apprenticeship

 - Expanding Apprenticeship for Individuals with Disabilities - Apprenticeship is expanding into fields with fewer strict physical demands.
-Opportunities for individuals with disabilities are growing.
-This link connects to examples of apprenticeship programs focused on the disability population through toolkits and guides, outreach materials, and the latest research findings.
+This link connects to examples of apprenticeship programs focused on the disability population through different resources.

 - Introduction to Apprenticeship - As apprenticeship continues to grow and diversify across the country, more individuals and organizations are getting involved in apprenticeship work.
 Those getting started may not know where to begin.
-This link provides a compilation of “Apprenticeship 101” resources and tools pulled from various pages within the Apprenticeship Community of Practice.
+This link provides a compilation of “Apprenticeship 101” resources within the Apprenticeship Community of Practice.

-- Youth Apprenticeship - Apprenticeship is a valuable work-based learning opportunity that can provide youth with academic and workplace skills that lead to post-secondary education opportunities and careers.
-Businesses, workforce professionals, educators, and others are looking to pre-apprenticeship and apprenticeship as an effective way to start high school students and other youth on a career pathway that leads to good wages and opportunities for advancement.
+- Youth Apprenticeship - Businesses, workforce professionals, educators, and others are looking to pre-apprenticeship and apprenticeship as an effective way to start high school students and other youth on a career pathway that leads to good wages and opportunities for advancement.
 This page includes resources to help grow apprenticeship for the youth and young adult populations.